believemanasseh/email-extractor/README.md

 # Email Extractor

- This is a mini-program to extract "e-mails" from an old csv file into a new one.
+ This is a mini-program that extracts "e-mails" from a csv file, and copies them into a new one.